websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/managing-picklist-permissions.md

    ![Click the Actions button for the desired Picklist and select Permissions.](./managing-picklist-permissions/images/02.png)

-1. Use the checkboxes to grant [database entity](#actions-on-database-entities) permissions to the desired roles.
+1. Use the checkboxes to grant [database entity](#actions-on-database-entities) permissions to the desired Roles.

    ```{note}
    Permissions defined at the Roles admin level override permissions defined at the individual level.